 Many educators use social media accounts to conduct classes where students feel comfortable discussing and engaging with their peers.
 The rise of social learning spaces and changing transitioning from face-to-face to online is cost, time, and architecture are rapidly increasing.

 The costs and lack of functionality of this multibillion-dollar industry continue to grow, making it harder for the end-user to implement sustainable portals where learning can happen.

 Face-to-face learning is still the norm in today’s education system, but many students no longer feel the need or want to be tied to a 4-year institution to learn a new skill or earn a degree.
-The future of education is online, and building platforms that are designed to encourage the exchange and search of content at a low cost is imperative to develop sustainable learning spaces.
+The future of education is online, and building platforms designed to encourage the exchange and search of content at a low cost is imperative to develop sustainable learning spaces.